datalad-handbook/book/docs/basics/101-107-summary.rst

 learned a lot about the principles and features of DataLad datasets.
 Installing datasets and getting their content allows you to consume published datasets.
 By nesting datasets within each other, you can re-use datasets in a modular fashion.
-While this may appear abstract, upcoming section will demonstrate many example of why this can be handy.
+While this may appear abstract, upcoming sections will demonstrate many examples of why this can be handy.